The A to Z of Turkish Ingredients

 Yoghurt Yoğurt – The key ingredient to Ayran, a traditional salty Turkish yoghurt drink.
 It is also used in many dips and mezes.
 Yoghurt has been consumed by nomadic tribes as a staple throughout history and was linked with longevity.
 It is still an important part of the modern Turkish diet.

-Zucchini / Courgette Kabak – Grilled, roasted or in a stew, zucchinis are a frequently used vegetable in Turkish cooking.
+Zucchini / Courgette Kabak—Grilled, roasted, or in a stew, zucchini is a frequently used vegetable in Turkish cooking.

-Zatar Zahtar – A unique spice blend made often from a popularly grown herb in the south of Turkey.
+Zatar Zahtar – A unique spice blend made often from a popularly grown herb in southern Turkey.
 Traditionally mixed with olive oil for dipping bread in; Zatar, which is often dried, crushed and mixed with sesame seeds, sea salt and other exciting herbs, has a pungent aroma and a nutty taste that will whisk you off to spice bazaars of Istanbul in a single bite.

 Now we have mentioned a wealth of amazing Turkish ingredients, we hope that you will consider adding them to your shopping list and trying out some amazing new recipes.